rayheberer/rayheberer.ai/content/blog/iXperience.md

 This moment forced me to realize that if I was to succeed in the four week course, I would have to come to terms with my deficiencies as a team-player and as a leader.
 Luckily, and here more credit goes to how iX has built its curriculum and teaching philosophy, I had many opportunities to redeem myself.
 Every single week following the first one, we had another group project, and I really made an effort to change my attitude from the more self-centered one that resulted in me stealing a learning opportunity away from others.

 ![](/img/working.jpg)
+*A glimpse into the highly collaborative setting cultivated by iX*

 By the end, I certainly couldn't be said to be a perfect - or even a very good - collaborator, but I don't think I was a bad one either.
 The very same person who had called me out in the first week joined my team when I pitched the idea to do [exploratory analysis on Spotify data](https://github.com/rayheberer/spotify).
 It was a redemptive moment.
 In his review of me, our instructor [Andrew Collier](https://github.com/datawookie) brought attention not only to my technical competence, but to my leadership and mentoring, which I felt was a little generous, but also validating.

 My university experience was ultimately a failure because I didn't value people.
 I arrogantly proclaimed, "I don't need these classes.
 I can learn all of this on my own."
 It didn't occur to me that I probably wasn't unique, and that those around me were getting more out of each other, and out of our professors.

 I could have learnt all the material in the iXperience Data Science course on my own as well.
 But I wouldn't have grown as a person, and I would be stuck with the same shortcomings in attitude.
 I'm still a long way from overcoming them, but having an opportunity to learn to value the insights of my classmates and to look critically at myself as a person, is something I am very grateful for.
 More so than the specific material taught in class, the highly collaborative environment iXperience cultivated has been absolutely invaluable.

 ### Finding Role Models